-[0128] a is the spatial coordinate, and t is the time coordinate.
+40 a is the spatial coordinate, and t is the time coordinate.

-[0129] Convenience of the general representation of a variable by Eq.
+Convenience of the general representation of a variable by Eq.
 (1) can be illustrated by the following simple examples.
 As the first example, consider a vehicle in a traffic control problem.
-The position of this vehicle can be described by a single vector variable x x(t).
-If, however, we are measuring the weight of the vehicle's cargo, it might be more convenient to describe it as a scalar field x x(a, t), since the weight x at a given time depends on the position vector x.
-If we now extend our interest to the total weight of the cargo carried by x different vehicles, this weight is conveniently expressed by an ensemble of scalar fields
+The position of this vehicle can be described by a single vector variable $\mathbf{x} = \mathbf{x}(t)$.
+If, however, we are measuring the weight of the vehicle's cargo, it might be more convenient to describe it as a scalar field $\mathbf{x} = \mathbf{x}(a,t)$, since the weight \mathbf{x} at a given time depends on the position vector \mathbf{a} .
+If we now extend our interest to the total weight of the cargo carried by N different vehicles, this weight is conveniently expressed by an ensemble of scalar fields where a is the position vector, is the cargo capacity (volume of the cargo space) of the i th vehicle, and n(i) is the density (weight per unit volume) of the cargo in the i th vehicle.
+Notice that all the different variables in this example can be written in the general form of Eq.
+(1).